Achilles tendon rupture treated with VACOped® Boot: rehabilitation programme and exercises

 Inner range quadricep exercise

-Lie down and place a rolled towel under your knee for support.
+1. Lie down, and place a rolled towel under your knee for support.

-Hold for five to 10 seconds, then relax.
+3. Hold for 5 to 10 seconds, and relax.
 Repeat the exercise 10 times, then rest.
-Aim to do this two to three times.
+Aim to do this 2 to 3 times.

 Do not move on to the next exercise until you can lift your knee completely straight for the full 10 repetitions.